icssc/websoc-api/README.md

 ## Introduction
 A nodejs module to access listings from UCI's schedule of classes, [WebSoc](https://www.reg.uci.edu/perl/WebSoc).
 This API allows access to school, department, course, and section data in a hierarchical JSON format.
-This module cannot be used on a browser as it uses a library called Camaro that uses features only available in NodeJS.
 ## Installation
 **Requires NodeJS 12**